|The tree you select may start as a blob of foliage, but

 Explore the roots as best you can, getting your fingers down into the compost if possible.
 Remember that you are looking for a radial root structure, just like the branches, but that any problems there are with the roots can be worked on at repotting time.

-When you get the tree home don't be in to much of a hurry to start work on it.
+When you get the tree home don't be in too much of a hurry to start work on it.
 Become familiar with its structure.
 Decide what will be the front of the tree, placing a marker where the front will be.
 The front should be chosen to give a good view of the trunk.

 |Now we can start removing any branches